scalabridgelondon/scalabridgelondon.org/students/index.md

 ## What We Do

 Our main activity is small-group teaching.
 This means learning Scala in a small group consisting of a few students of roughly the same level as yourself and a mentor, who is an experienced developer.
 There is more to programming than code, and it is certainly more fun to learn together, so we include time for socialising at each session.
-We divide our year into [seasons](/seasons) which means we alternate between intensive periods of study and more relaxed events.
+We roughly follow the school calendar which means we alternate between intensive periods of study and holidays.

 ## If It Doesn't Work Out

 We understand what we're doing won't be for everyone, and some of you will be keen to attend but life will get in the way.
-If you want to drop out of an [on season](/seasons) that is no problem.
+If you want to drop out that is no problem.
 Just drop us a note so we can rebalance the groups.
 We also really appreciate any feedback you can give us that will help improve how we run ScalaBridge.

 [coc]: https://scalabridge.org/code-of-conduct